jm-merchan/Simple_Boundary_Demo/3_Vault_Credential_Brokering/Dynamic_Credentials_Windows/README.md

 Once installed and after the reboot, let's create a user that will be used by Vault to connect to the LDAP server

+> It takes a while for the Domain Controller to obtain the Group Policy Client

 ```powershell
 # Set the variables for the user
 $username = "john"